ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW2.md

 2. What do you think this means?

-3. Explain if your observation in part (a) is consistent with Newton's Experimental Law.
+3. Does your observation in part (a) match Newton's Experimental Law?
+Why or why not?

 :::